Minimax rates of convergence for nonparametric regression under adversarial attacks: Applications

 In this section, we demonstrate the applications of the theorems in the previous section through specific examples of function classes and perturbation sets.
 We consider the case $\mathcal{X}=[0,1]^d$, and $(X_1, Y_1), \ldots, (X_n, Y_n)$ are drawn i.i.d.\ according to the regression model (\ref{eq:model}).
 The following assumption on the distribution of $X$ is required.

-\begin{assumption} The marginal distribution $\mathbb{P}_{X}$ has a continuous density function that is lower bounded away from 0 on $\mathcal{X}$. \end{assumption}
+\begin{assumption} The marginal distribution $\mathbb{P}_{X}$ admits a density function that is lower bounded away from 0 and upper bounded by a positive constant on $\mathcal{X}$. \end{assumption}

-Assumption~\ref{ass:density} is a commonly used assumption in the nonparametric regression problems with random design; for example, see Condition~3' of \cite{Stone1982optimal} and Definition 2.2 of \cite{Audibert2007Fast}.
+Assumption~\ref{ass:density} ensures that the covariates $X$ are more or less evenly distributed over the compact support $[0,1]^d$.
+As a result, there are sufficiently many observations around any point in the support, allowing for the construction of well-behaved estimators for the regression function in the sup-norm loss.
+This assumption is standard in nonparametric regression with random design; see, for example, Condition~3' in \cite{Stone1982optimal} and Definition~2.2 in \cite{Audibert2007Fast}.
 In addition, we further assume that the random error term is distributed according to a centered Gaussian distribution, which is the scenario where the known minimax theory in sup-norm can apply \citep[see, e.g.,][]{Stone1982optimal, Bertin2004minimax, GAIFFAS2007782}.

 \begin{assumption} The random error term $\xi$ follows a zero-mean Gaussian distribution and is independent of $X$. \end{assumption}